The Milky Way rises over Arches National Park

 For more information on removing Hot Pixels, watch the video below.

 In order to reduce noise and increase detail in your Milky Way images, it is essential to do Photo Stacking.
 This process enables you to take multiple photos and have Photoshop find and remove grain.
 This is my favorite method for creating noise-free Milky Way photos.
 If you are familiar with taking star trail photos, it's the same process.
 You need to capture 10+ images, one after the other, and blend them together.
 This process can be complicated when using a wide angle lens however.

 Since the stars are moving in each frame, Photoshop will have a tough time aligning images taken with a wide angle lens (14mm).
 Photoshop can never properly align images taken with my Rokinon 14mm due to the wide angle distortion.
 I've had the best alignment success when using my Sigma 35mm lens.
-With that being said, you can always do Photo Stacking with a wide angle lens to remove the foreground noise; the foreground should be static between photos.
-Once you have the grain removed from the foreground, you can blend in the sky using Photoshop.
+There is a free program that can successfully blend wide-angle photos to reduce noise, it's called Sequator.
+I recommend using this application for photo stacking not only wide angle images, but nebula and galaxy photos as well!
+You can watch my tutorial below.

 You will need Photoshop CC or CS6 Extended, RAW capabilities, and an Intervalometer to successfully capture these images for photo stacking.

 This method takes a bit more work, but it can be very beneficial for noise reduction.
 At the very least, you can use this method to remove the noise from your foreground.
 Combine this with a Dark Frame subtraction and your images will be looking good!
 No Amp Glow, no hot pixels, and minimal noise!

 Milky Way photos straight out of the camera are very boring, in my opinion.
 To fully bring out the detail and color takes an extensive knowledge of Adobe Camera RAW and Photoshop.

 You can watch a full-length Milky Way editing tutorial over on my YouTube page.